adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 ## Scope

-The enforcement policies listed above apply to all official Adafruit venues.
-This includes but is not limited to the entire Adafruit Discord server, GitHub repositories under Adafruit, and all forums under forums.adafruit.com.
+This Code of Conduct and the enforcement policies listed above apply to all official CircuitPython venues.
+This includes but is not limited to any official CircuitPython spaces, the entire Adafruit Discord server, and CircuitPython GitHub repositories under Adafruit.
+Examples of official CircuitPython spaces include (but are not limited to) things like meetups, audio chats on the Adafruit Discord, or interaction at a conference.

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
 Examples of